 Centuries have passed and we haven’t been able to answer this question.
 But soon, maybe a machine will!
 Can it?
 Will it?
 Let’s figure out!

 Machine learning is a subset of Artificial Intelligence that uses statistical strategies to make a machine learn without being programmed explicitly using the existing set of data.
 It evolved from the study of pattern recognition in Artificial Intelligence.
-For a detailed understanding of machine learning, you can watch this video-
+For a detailed understanding of Artificial Intelligence vs machine learning, you can watch this video-

 Conventional machine learning methods tend to succumb to environmental changes whereas deep learning adapts to these changes by constant feedback and improve the model.
 Deep learning is facilitated by neural networks which mimic the neurons in the human brain and embeds multiple-layer architecture (few visible and few hidden).
 It is an advanced form of machine learning which collects data, learns from it, and optimises the model.
 Often some problems are so complex, that it is practically impossible for the human brain to comprehend it, and hence programming it is a far fetched thought.
 Primitive forms of Siri and Google assistant are an appropriate example of programmed machine learning as they are found effective in their programmed spectrum.
 Whereas, Google’s deep mind is a great example of deep learning.
 Essentially, deep learning means a machine which learns by itself by multiple trial and error methods.
 Often a few hundred million times!